Clarinet: Performance practice

-The A♭ clarinet, B♭ clarinet, alto clarinet, bass clarinet, and contra-alto/contrabass clarinet are commonly used in concert bands, which generally have multiple B♭ clarinets; there are commonly three or even four B♭ clarinet parts with two to three players per part.
+The E♭ clarinet, B♭ clarinet, alto clarinet, bass clarinet, and contra-alto/contrabass clarinet are commonly used in concert bands, which generally have multiple B♭ clarinets; there are commonly three or even four B♭ clarinet parts with two to three players per part.
 The clarinet is also used in military bands; author Eric Hoeprich suggests that "it was the role of the clarinet in the military band... that ultimately provided the key to its future popularity", since it was particularly suited to the ensemble.

 Clarinet choir contains many clarinets playing together, usually including several members of the clarinet family.
 This ensemble first emerged in 1927.
 The homogeneity of tone across the different members of the clarinet family produces an effect with some similarities to a human choir.
 Parts for non-clarinets, such as voice or French horn, are sometimes included in the repertoire.

 Repertoire

 Classical

 The clarinet evolved later than other orchestral woodwind instruments, leaving solo repertoire from the Classical period onward, but few works from the Baroque era.
 Examples of the first uses of clarinets include Vivaldi's 1716 oratorio Juditha triumphans with two C clarinets, and Handel's 1740 Ouverture for two clarinets and horn.
 In the 1750s, clarinets were introduced in the orchestra of La Pouplinière in Paris.
 Johann Stamitz composed the first known concerto for B clarinet for the principal clarinetist of this orchestra.
 Johann Melchior Molter wrote six clarinet concertos for clarinet in D, the first dated to around 1742.

 Clarinets appeared in the Mannheim orchestra under Stamitz and in other orchestras from 1758, but were not commonly used before the 19th century.
 Harmonie wind ensembles including clarinets were common from the mid-18th century.
 Classical composers of solo or duo concertos for this instrument included Karl Stamitz and František Xaver Pokorný.
 The first clarinet sonata was written in 1770 by the Neapolitan composer Gregorio Sciroli.